We are devoted to providing you a great experience. Restoring and enhancing the natural beauty of your smile is our passion! And we love what we do!

 Yes, it is possible to have your teeth removed and dentures put in the same day.
 These dentures are called immediate dentures and you should talk to your prosthodontist to see if that treatment is the best for you.

-If the implants had been placed a long time ago and you have not returned for folllow-up/maintenance visits, such problems can occur.
+If the implants had been placed a long time ago and you have not returned for follow-up/maintenance visits, such problems can occur.

 Unfortunately, in time the bone shrinks beneath dentures causing the dentures to slip and slide resulting in painful ulcers.
 Additionally, the attachment parts get worn down with use or damaged and require replacement.
 Regular visits to your prosthodontist is recommended.

-If you had implants inserted, it sounds like the implants were intended to help stabilize the denture, in which case, they should reduce the movement.
+If you had implants placed, the implants were intended to help stabilize the denture, in which case, they should reduce the movement.
 If your dentures rub your cheeks or if you’re biting your cheeks, you should return to the dentist or prosthodontist who made the dentures to continue to have the fit and bite refined.
 You should visit your dentist or prosthodontist to remedy these difficulties.

 While it may take time to simply adjust to the new dentures, it is likely that if teeth were removed the same day that the dentures were given to you, then you will need follow up with your prosthodontist to assure that they continue to fit properly as you heal.